EmbarkStudios/superluminal-perf-rs/README.md

 at your option.

-Note that Superluminal's Performance C API itself, that is crate uses and embeds, is licensed under BSD.
+Note that the Superluminal Performance C API, that is crate uses and embeds, is licensed under BSD.

 ### Contribution